AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 `set-activity-goal`

 You can set goals for specific sports by defining target distance or duration over various periods.
+The goals can track your daily, weekly, monthly, or yearly progress.

 **Syntax**